5 tips for writing your thesis conclusion

 You can certainly give your own opinion in the paper, but make sure to not sound too bossy or authoritarian.
 Focus on a holistic assessment of the topic and do not use your conclusion to engage in any over-generalized discussions that miss the point of your paper.

-If you need more advice, we have put together a list of other very helpful sources for your thesis conclusion:
+If you need more advice, we highly recommend these two sources for your thesis conclusion:

 Frequently Asked Questions about writing a thesis conclusion

 The conclusion is the last thing that your reader will see, so it should be memorable.
 To write a great thesis conclusion you should:

 - Review the key points of your work

 - Explain why your work is relevant

 - Add a take-home message for the reader